jundalisay/spblist/content/en/research/mohammad/quran/sura-030a.md

 It is incumbent on Us to help the believers.

-<sup>48.</sup> Allah is He who sends the winds.
+<sup>48.</sup> Enki is He who sends the winds.
 They stir up clouds.
 Then He spreads them in the sky as He wills.

 And He breaks them apart.
 Then you see rain drops issuing from their midst.
 Then, when He makes it fall upon whom He wills of His servants, behold, they rejoice.

 <sup>49.</sup> Although they were before this—before it was sent down upon them—in despair.

-<sup>50.</sup> So observe the effects of Allah’s mercy—how He revives the earth after it was dead.
+<sup>50.</sup> So observe the effects of Enki’s mercy—how He revives the earth after it was dead.
 He is the Reviver of the dead.

 <sup>51.</sup> But if We send a wind, and they see it turning things yellow, they would continue thereafter to disbelieve.